zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

 - [PyCoder's Weekly](https://pycoders.com).
   Entire archive of past issues are [here](https://pycoders.com/issues).
   It's a good idea to subscribe by email or on Twitter.
-  This one newsletter guarantees you stay up-to-date with Python and keep learning.
+  This one newsletter helps you stay up-to-date with Python and keep learning.

 - [Full Stack Python](https://www.fullstackpython.com/table-of-contents.html).
   A lot of links.
-It's a curated index of resources with descriptions.
+It's a curated index of resources with organization and descriptions.
+  More useful after you have learned the basics.

 - [Trey Hunner](https://treyhunner.com/blog/archives/)